Tropical storms Gabrielle, Humberto swirl in Atlantic

 The burst of activity came right on schedule as the Atlantic-Caribbean storm season hit its traditional peak.

-Gabrielle was about 55 miles south Bermuda on Tuesday afternoon and forecasters at the U.S. National Hurricane Center said it was expected to pass over the mid-Atlantic island by nightfall.
+Gabrielle was about 30 miles south-southwest of Bermuda and forecasters at the U.S. National Hurricane Center said it was expected to pass over the mid-Atlantic island later Tuesday.

 Its top winds had jumped to 60 mph, up from 40 mph earlier, and a slight further increase in strength seemed likely, the forecasters said.